‘Vanderpump Rules’ Star Scheana Marie Reveals How Rumored Boyfriend Robby Hayes Has Impacted Her Life

 “I think he’s in LA soon,” Robby said.

-Scheana Marie was first linked to Robby Hayes months ago and ever since, she’s continued to spark rumors of a possible romance from time to time.
+Scheana Marie was first linked to Robby Hayes months ago and ever since she’s continued to spark rumors of a possible romance from time to time.
 That said, throughout those rumors, the reality star has insisted that she is currently single and planning to stay that way for the coming months as she and her co-stars film Vanderpump Rules Season 7.

 In addition to being linked to Robby Hayes, Scheana Marie has faced a number of other romance rumors over the past few months and has also been tied to former boyfriend Robert Parks-Valletta on one occasion in May.